huggingface/datasets/docs/source/share.rst

 Datasets on GitHub (legacy)
 ---------------------------

-Most datasets have been added on the GitHub repository of the huggingface/datasets repository before being moved to the Hugging face Hub.
+Most datasets have been added to the GitHub repository of the huggingface/datasets repository before being moved to the Hugging Face Hub.
 Editing them still has to be done using Pull Requests on GitHub for now.

 .. important::